 Con: It's expensive

 This microwave is a little pricey, but look how gorgeous it is!
-Big Chill is known for its bold retro appliances, and its stainless steel microwaves are some of its most popular offerings (they come in a total of nine colors — or choose from their 200 custom colors).
+Big Chill is known for its bold retro appliances, and its stainless steel microwaves are some of its most popular offerings (they come in a total of nine colors — or choose from their 200 custom colors for $150 more).
 With 1,200 watts of cooking power and plenty of quick-cook options, you know this baby can get the job done with ease.

 The appliance is 1.6 cubic feet wide, and it has a 1-year warranty on parts and labor.
 You also have the option to order it with or without the legs.